02 — The UI Challenge

 I designed a dual-currency economy:

-This creates two progression loops: players scrap common drops for Gear Shards to gamble on affixes, and save their best rare drops for Radiant Shards to perfect quality rolls.
+Two progression loops: players scrap common drops for Gear Shards to gamble on affixes, and save their best rare drops for Radiant Shards to sharpen quality rolls.

 The Altar of Recrafting

-The Altar was conceptually simple but technically interesting — it modifies gear in-place in the SaveBlock.
-When you reroll affixes, it regenerates the prefix/suffix bits of the u32 encoding while preserving rarity, base type, and quality.
-When you reroll quality, it regenerates the quality nibble while preserving everything else.
+The Altar modifies gear in-place in the SaveBlock.
+Rerolling affixes regenerates the prefix/suffix bits of the u32 encoding while preserving rarity, base type, and quality.
+Rerolling quality regenerates the quality nibble while preserving everything else.

-This is direct mutation of save data during gameplay — something the base game almost never does (items are consumed, not modified).
+Direct mutation of save data during gameplay — something the base game almost never does.

 Every Town, Every NPC